gengstrand/clojure-news-feed/server/feed10/README.md

 This time, I am exploring [GraphQL](https://graphql.org/) by implementing the news feed on [graphql-yoga](https://github.com/prisma/graphql-yoga) which allows you to write your code in typescript which runs on node.js

-## Status

-This microservice is feature complete and passing the functional tests.
-The performance test is not so great.
-Average per minute throughput is 6698.
-Average latency is 6 ms. Mean latency is 3 ms, 95th percentile is 26 ms and 99th percentile is 44 ms. Basically, latency kept climbing and throughput kept falling lineraly throughout the entire 1.5 hour test run.

 ## Initial Setup

 ```bash